prestonconnors/exercise_routine_video_editor/prompt.md

 ### 7. Documentation

 Provide:
-- A `requirements.txt` file listing:
+- A `requirements.txt` file listing: PyYAML, Pillow, yt-dlp.
-PyYAML
-Pillow
-yt-dlp
 - A comprehensive `README.md` file covering the video generator and all utility scripts.
 - The `prompt.md` file itself for project regeneration.

 ### 8. `run_workflow.py` (Orchestrator)

 This is a top-level helper script designed to simplify the entire video creation process by chaining the necessary steps together.
-- **Purpose:** To act as a single command-line interface for the most common end-to-end workflow (generating assets and assembling the video).
+- **Purpose:** To act as a single command-line interface for the most common end-to-end workflow.
 - **Process:**
-  1. Parse the specified routine YAML file to identify all unique segment lengths.
+  1. Parse the specified `routine.yaml` file to identify unique timer lengths and locate the intro video path.
   2. Execute `create_progress_ring.py` for each unique length to ensure all timer assets exist.
   3. Execute `create_background_music.py` to generate the complete audio track.
+  4. Execute `create_hook.py` to generate a high-action video.
+This script *must* use the `routine.yaml` to perform an intelligent, routine-aware analysis.
-  4. Execute `assemble_video.py` with the correct inputs to build the final video.
+  5. Execute `assemble_video.py` with all the generated assets to build the final video.
+- **Smart Intro Integration:** The orchestrator must automatically search the parsed routine for a segment named `"intro"`.
+If that segment contains a `replace_video` key, its path must be used as the `--output` for the `create_hook.py` script.
+If not found, it should fall back to a default `_hook.mp4` filename.
-- **Input:** Must accept positional arguments `routine_file` and `source_video`, along with an optional `--start` flag that is passed directly to `assemble_video.py`.
+- **Input:** Must accept positional arguments `routine_file` and `source_video`, along with an optional `--start` flag that is passed directly to *both* `create_hook.py` and `assemble_video.py`.
 - **Subprocess Handling:**
   - Must explicitly use the Python executable from the active virtual environment (`sys.executable`) when calling other scripts to prevent `ModuleNotFoundError`.
   - Must ensure that output from child scripts (especially `assemble_video.py`) is streamed to the console in real-time and unbuffered.